sharmeelee/data-512/data-512-a1/README.md

 # data-512-a1
 This folder contains a tutorial for how to gather, process and analyze data from the Wikipedia API for pageviews from different access types such as desktop and mobile sites.
-Goal: Utilize Wikipedia traffics APIs
+## Goal: Utilize Wikipedia traffics APIs

+## Source Data
-Source Data: Licensed and subject to terms of use: https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions.
+Licensed and subject to terms of use: https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions.
 It is developed and maintained by WMF's Analytics and Services teams, and is implemented using Analytics' Hadoop cluster and RESTBase
 - The Legacy Pagecounts API
   - documentation: https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts
   - endpoint: https://wikimedia.org/api/rest_v1/#!/Pagecounts_data_(legacy)/get_metrics_legacy_pagecounts_aggregate_project_access_site_granularity_start_end